Industry Insights

 Responding to Negative Feedback

-Negative feedback in dental care is particularly sensitive because it often involves pain, fear, or financial stress.
+Negative feedback in dental care is particularly sensitive because it often involves financial stress or a feeling of being unheard.
 Structured response workflows help practices handle criticism constructively:

-• Acknowledge within 24 hours: Speed of response correlates directly with whether a dissatisfied patient gives the practice a second chance
+• Acknowledge within 24 hours: Speed of response correlates directly with whether a dissatisfied client gives the practice a second chance

-• Separate the emotional from the operational: A patient upset about pain during a procedure may also have a valid concern about how their anxiety was handled
+• Separate the emotional from the operational: A client upset about a long wait may also have a valid concern about how their billing question was handled

-• Follow up after resolution: Check back to confirm the patient feels heard, and document the outcome for practice-wide learning
+• Follow up after resolution: Check back to confirm the client feels heard, and document the outcome for practice-wide learning

 Identifying Training Opportunities

-Aggregated feedback often reveals practice-wide patterns that indicate training needs:
+Aggregated feedback often reveals practice-wide operational patterns that indicate training needs:

-• If multiple hygienists receive feedback about rushing through cleanings, it may indicate scheduling is too tight rather than a personnel issue
+• If multiple hygienists receive feedback about rushing through the wrap-up conversation, it may indicate scheduling is too tight rather than a personnel issue

-• If specific procedures generate more anxiety-related feedback, the clinical team can develop better chairside communication protocols
+• If specific appointment types (cleanings, recalls, consults) generate more confusion-related feedback, the team can develop better hand-off scripts

 Celebrating Excellence

 Equally important is using feedback to recognize exceptional performance.
-When a hygienist consistently receives praise for making nervous patients comfortable, that approach can be documented and taught to the rest of the team.
-Recognizing staff through patient feedback creates a culture where patient experience becomes a shared priority.
+When a front-desk team member consistently receives praise for making nervous clients feel welcome, that approach can be documented and taught to the rest of the team.
+Recognizing staff through client feedback creates a culture where the client experience becomes a shared priority.

 Getting Started: A 90-Day Roadmap